nickevante/thereference/README.md

 Read below to learn how you can take part in making human knowledge accessible to all without need of a centralized authority.

 ### [Code of Conduct](CODE_OF_CONDUCT.md)
+To keep our community lively and thriving, please follow all practices our Code of Conduct

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)